grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 This topic describes how to perform a live migration from Grafana Agent Flow to {{< param "FULL_PRODUCT_NAME" >}} with minimal downtime.

 {{< admonition type="note" >}}
-This procedure is only required for live migrations from an existing Grafana Agent Flow install to {{< param "PRODUCT_NAME" >}}.
+This procedure is only required for live migrations from a Grafana Agent Flow install to {{< param "PRODUCT_NAME" >}}.

 If you want a fresh start with {{< param "PRODUCT_NAME" >}}, you can [uninstall Grafana Agent Flow][uninstall] and [install {{< param "PRODUCT_NAME" >}}][install].